Duel of Champions: Production

 Tiberia Films had to cooperate with Lux Film in order to finance the venture.
 Lux were making a number of movies aimed at the international market around this time, others including The Tartars, The Thief of Bagdad, and The Wonders of Aladdin.

 The film was originally called Horatio and was also known as Ojario and The Gladiator of Rome.
 Shooting took place in Yugoslavia and Rome.

-Ladd walked off the set after 11 weeks of filming because he had not been paid.
+Alan Ladd walked off the set after 11 weeks of filming because he had not been paid.
 When his salary was guaranteed he resumed filming.
 "My advice to any American actor making a film abroad is to develop his own foreign policy beforehand", said Ladd.
 "My own, for the future, will be 'Speak softly, but carry an iron contract'."